Justaus3r/Xile/README.md

 - [x] Change title of console
 - [x] Print current time and date
 - [ ] Encrypt Files and folders
+- [x] Download videos and playlists from youtube
 - [ ] Tools for Pentesting
 - [x] Ping.Only available for linux(for now atleast)
 - [x] Show network info